-In general, cold-rolled steel is hot rolled steel, which has been processed further.
+Cold-rolled steel is hot-rolled steel, which has been processed further.
 Rolling encompasses many steel-forming processes, including polishing, grinding, and turning.
-The phrase “cold rolled” is used to describe stainless steel bar stock that has been compressed.
+The phrase “cold rolled” describes stainless steel bar stock that has been compressed.

-While hot rolled steel is made by heating it to an extreme temperature and then cooling it, cold-rolled steel requires an additional step.
-The steel is cooled and re-rolled at ambient temperature in cold reduction mills, either by press braking or cold roll forming.
-This procedure helps in the formation of the required shape and size of steel round rods, stainless steel bar stock, or brass round stock.
+While hot-rolled steel is made by heating it to an extreme temperature and cooling it, cold-rolled steel requires an additional step.
+The steel is cooled and re-rolled at ambient temperature in cold reduction mills by press braking or complex roll forming.
+This procedure helps form the required shape and size of steel round rods, stainless steel bar stock, or brass round stock.

 Characteristics of Cold Rolled Steel